QuickBooks Blog

 C Corporations and LLCs that elect to file as a C corporation must file Form 1120.

-Notable dates: The due date for filling Form 1120 is the 15th day of the fourth month after the end of the corporation’s tax year.
+note icon Notable dates: The due date for filling Form 1120 is the 15th day of the fourth month after the end of the corporation’s tax year.

 Form 1120-S

-S Corporations and LLCs that file as S-Corps submit Form 1120-S to report on income or losses.
-Unlike C-Corps, S corporations don’t face double taxation.
-Instead, profits pass through to owners and the 1120-S accounts for this tax difference.
-Because filing as an S-Corp only incurs one round of income taxes, most small businesses prefer this approach.
+S Corporations and LLCs that file as S-corps submit Form 1120-S to report on income or losses.
+Unlike C-corps, S corporations don’t face double taxation.
+Instead, profits pass through to owners, and the 1120-S accounts for this tax difference.
+Because filing as an S-corp only incurs one round of income taxes, most small businesses prefer this approach.

 What is Form 1120-S for?